 Videos can be used as a Facebook and/or Instagram sales tool.

 Videos can be used as a YouTube infomercial to highlight your company's location and equipment.

-This is a trade show 5 minute version with a 5 second setup delay and a 5 minute logo trailer.
+This is a trade show 5 minute version.